scalapb/scalapb.github.io/faq.md

 represent by `None` or sending one, even if all its fields are unset (or assigned default values).
 If you wish to have `Option[]` around scalar types in proto3, you can use this fact to your advantage by using [primitive wrappers]({{site.baseurl}}/customizations.html#primitive-wrappers)

+## Why a certain customization is not available as a global generator parameter?

+It turns out that global generator parameters that affect source code compatibility are something that we would like to avoid, as it is creating issues that are tricky to resolve.
+For example, if:

+- package A provides proto files and generate source code with one value of a generator parameter,
+- package B is compiled separately with a different value of this generator parameter, and imports protos from package A, as well as its generated classes.

+then the code generator for B has no way of knowing that package A has code generated with a different parameter, and that it needs to account for that in the way it references it.
+This leads to compilation errors in ScalaPB or in user-provided code generators.